Boiler Size Calculator – What Size Boiler Do I Need?

 Boiler Size Calculator

-Taking all of the above information into account, this quick free and easy to use calculator can estimate the boiler size needed for property and advise an indicative cost.
+Considering all of the above information, this quick, free, and easy-to-use calculator can estimate the boiler size needed for a property and advise an indicative cost.

-Final installed boiler prices will vary depending on the selected brand of boiler, the supplier and installation costs which can also vary depending on the location of the property.
+Final installed boiler prices will vary depending on the selected brand of boiler, the supplier, and installation costs, which can also vary depending on the property’s location.

 Online boiler suppliers can provide a cost-effective method of sourcing a new boiler and arranging an installation.

 How old is your boiler?
-Should you consider a boiler repair or start looking at the latest boiler prices?
+Should you consider repairing the boiler or looking at the latest prices?
 It’s no secret that boiler efficiency deteriorates over time.

 Boiler erp label

-When needing a new boiler one of the first tasks in the process is to establish which type of boiler would be most suitable.
+When looking for a new boiler, one of the first things to do is determine which type would be most suitable for your home.

-Commonly both the property requirements and household usage will determine which type of boiler should be installed.
+Property requirements and household usage usually determine which type of boiler you should install.

-Did you know the efficiency of your boiler can impact the amount of energy it uses and ultimately impact your heating bill costs?
+Did you know that your boiler’s efficiency can affect the amount of energy it uses and, ultimately, your heating bill costs?

-Check out our guide to the best condensing boilers if you are interested to find out more.
+Check out our guide to the best condensing boilers to learn more.

 You may also find our review of the best eco-friendly boilers of interest.

-Also known as combi-boilers, they are the most common type of boiler used in UK homes.
-They provide both heating and hot water directly from the mains without the need for a water tank.
+Also known as combi-boilers, combination boilers are the most common type of boiler used in UK homes.
+They provide heating and hot water directly from the mains without needing a water tank.

-Not only do combi-boilers help to save physical space without the requirements of large tanks, but also, they can save energy without heating the whole tank, only heating what is required at the point of use.
+Combi boilers save physical space since they don’t require extra tanks.
+They can also save energy because instead of heating the whole tank, they only heat what is required at the point of use.

-However, there are limits to combi-boilers as they are typically suited to small to medium-sized properties only, depending on the number of bathrooms and household usage requirements.
+However, combi boilers have limitations.
+They’re typically suited to small to medium-sized properties only, depending on the number of bathrooms and household usage requirements.

-Another factor when considering a combi-boiler is the water pressure requirements needed to enable the system to work effectively.
+Another factor when considering a combi-boiler is the water pressure requirements that enable the system to work effectively.

-Wondering how you may fund a new boiler installation?
-Check out our complete guide to boilers on finance, as well as potential boiler grants you may be eligible for.
+Are you wondering how you can fund a new boiler installation?
+Check out our complete guide to boilers on finance and potential boiler grants you may be eligible for.

-Did you know that not only boiler models are wall-hung either, check out our complete guide on floor standing boilers here.
+Did you know that not all boiler models are wall-hung?
+Check out our complete guide on floor-standing boilers here.

 Wondering how much a new boiler costs?
 Check out our guide on options available if you need a new boiler but can’t afford it, as well as boilers on finance and government boiler grants here.

-As the name suggests, this type of boiler only provides heat only, rather than heat and hot water like a combi-boiler.
-Heat only boilers supply the radiators directly via the use of a hot water cylinder.
+As the name suggests, this type of boiler provides heat only, rather than heat and hot water like a combi-boiler.
+Heat-only boilers supply the radiators directly via a hot water cylinder.

-Got a common boiler problem?
-Check out our quick fix guide on boiler lockout, boiler ignition faults, boiler PCB faults, faulty diverter valves and boiler timer issues.
+Do you have a common boiler problem?
+Check out our quick fix guide for boiler lockout, ignition faults, PCB faults, faulty diverter valves, and boiler timer issues.

 A system boiler is a closed system requiring a boiler and a cylinder system.
-System boilers are essentially a modern version of the regular boiler; as they have more parts internalised, such as the pump.
+It is essentially a modern version of the regular boiler since it has more internalised parts, such as the pump.

 This means they are quicker to install than regular boilers and take up less space (as they don’t require a cistern tank in the loft).

-However, most system boilers also require more space, than more compact boilers such as a combi-boiler.
+However, most system boilers require more space than compact options like combi-boilers.

-Since they also take their water directly from the mains water supply, they aren’t always suitable for areas that suffer from low water pressure.
+Since they also take their water directly from the mains water supply, they aren’t always suitable for areas with low water pressure.

 What size boiler is right for your home?
-If you are thinking about a combi boiler, it is largely determined by the number of radiators in your home.
-Check out our complete guide to new boiler installation here if you are wondering about the best type of boiler for your home.
+If you are considering a combi boiler, it is largely determined by the number of radiators in your home.
+If you are wondering about the best type of boiler for your home, check out our complete guide to new boiler installation.

 How much may a new boiler cost?
 Are you considering converting from a conventional to a combi boiler?
 Use our boiler installation cost calculator to get an estimation.